ldelivery/aem-bulk-update/README.md

 ## Step 3 - Load new meta descriptions back into AEM
- * We send the new meta descriptions back to AEM using another Postman runner.
+ * We send the new meta descriptions back to AEM using another Postman runner and the Sling Post Servlet [3]
  * Open a Postman Runner (File -> New Runner Tab), Select your CSV file, Pull Step 3 ... into the runner and uncheck Step 1 & Step 2 in the "Run order" area.
  * **Input**: CSV file from the previous request. e.g. aem-pages-new-meta-descriptions.csv